LindaSchonfeldt/LindaSchonfeldt/README.md

 ### 💻 Currently working on:

-- 🎨 Deepening my UI skills through a course at Technigo
 - 📚 Learning JavaScript with a focus on React
 - 🚀 Looking for an internship (LIA) between September 8 and October 17, 2025